20 May 2022

 Registration from: 11:45am

-Join us at our usual monthly event of networking, two-course lunch where we are joined by Mich Stevenson OBE, who was responsible for much of the transformation of the Nottingham Lace Market into the thriving community we see today.
+In May 2022, we were joined by Mich Stevenson OBE, who was responsible for much of the transformation of the Nottingham Lace Market into the thriving community we see today.

 NCBC Event Details

 Born in the City of Nottingham in 1941.
 Educated at Cottesmore Secondary Modern School and People’s College for the Building Industry and Allied Trades.
 Followed by Nottingham Polytechnic where City and Guilds Full Technological Certificate in Mechanical Engineering was achieved.
 Mich then served an apprenticeship with A V Roe – Aircraft manufacturers and repairers - working on Shackletons and Vulcans going on to join their Design Team.
 This was followed with working as Fleet Sales Manager for a Vauxhall/Bedford Dealership Raleigh Industries as a Senior Pram and Toy Designer.

 Designed and patented the “Washmatik” which has been successfully marketed for over 25 years worldwide.

 Alongside is ‘day job’, Mich had been investing in properties.
 In 1975 he decided, with his brother, to go into full-time renovation and reconstruction of property.
 This partnership grew into the family company of Spenbeck Limited successfully developing an investment portfolio, including a substantial number of prestigious properties in the Lace Market.

 1992 helped form the Lace Market Heritage Trust to enable and encourage the regeneration of the historic Lace Market area of Nottingham, which had fallen into severe decline, and was appointed its inaugural Chairman.